PhD in Scientific Computing / Applied Mathematics / Electrical Engineering

 Advances in TeraHertz technology have driven researchers to consider systems that are highly non-linear and strongly radiating.
 Modelling these systems requires methods that are based on time-stepping, and that can accurately describe unbounded regions.
 The use of methods such as the finite element method, the method of moments, or the finite difference time-domain method – if at all applicable – results in unacceptable computational costs, and large errors in dispersion and radiation characteristics.
 The right tool to model this class of devices is the time domain boundary element method.
 Unfortunately a number of challenges remain, stopping designers from deploying time domain boundary element methods in the modelling of realistic devices and systems.

-The ERC Consolidator project BET3D will accelerate the development of the time-domain boundary element method into a method that can model highly non-linear, strongly radiating systems and that unlocks the capability to model emerging technologies in THz communications and imaging.
-In this project, we will develop novel modelling methodologies that allow the integrated simulation of complex sensors made from multiple materials, and including ports, coatings, and two-dimensional materials such as graphene.
+ERC Consolidator project BET3D aims to accelerate the development of the time-domain boundary element method into a method that can model highly non-linear, strongly radiating systems and that unlocks the capability to model emerging technologies in THz communications and imaging.
+In this project, we will develop and analyse novel modelling methodologies that allow the integrated simulation of complex sensors made from multiple materials, and including ports, coatings, and two-dimensional materials such as graphene.
 We will pursue transformational advancements in the formulation, discretization, and implementation of the time domain boundary element method.
+An important aspect is the implementation of these methods on modern distributed hardware to maximally exploit today's abundant computing power.

 Who are we looking for